AlexanderPaulStevens/Quantifying-Explainability/README.md

 # Interpretability through Faithfulness of Explanations in Outcome-Oriented Predictive Process Monitoring
-Current work of Interpretability in Outcome-Oriented Predictive Process Monitoring.
+Complementary code to reproduce the work of *Interpretability through Faithfulness of Explanations in Outcome-Oriented Predictive Process Monitoring*

 An overview of the files: